 Don't give the adjuster any ammunition.
 Speak to a motorcycle accident attorney before you provide information.
 An attorney will tell you which requests are reasonable and which are fishing expeditions that could damage your ability to collect a fair financial recovery.
 Your legal counsel will also let you know what to give an insurance company and when, and carefully word releases so the information you share is restricted to what's relevant to your motorcycle accident claim.

-If you were hurt in a motorcycle accident, our skilled attorneys with Van Sant Law can help you understand your legal rights and options, overcome bias against bikers, and fight for compensation.
+If you were hurt in a motorcycle accident, the skilled attorneys with Van Sant Law can help you understand your legal rights and options, overcome the bias against bikers, and fight for compensation.
 Have questions?
-Contact us today to schedule a free initial consultation.
+Contact us online or call our office directly at 404.991.5950 today to schedule a free initial consultation.